Irina Rîngaci

 Irina Rîngaci (born 23 August 2001) is a Moldovan freestyle wrestler.
 She won the gold medal in the women's 65 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
 She is the first female wrestler representing Moldova to win a gold medal at the World Wrestling Championships.
-She is also a two-time gold medalist at the European Wrestling Championships.
+Rîngaci is also a five-time medalist, including two gold medals, at the European Wrestling Championships.
+She represented Moldova at the 2024 Summer Olympics in Paris, France.